Best Things to do in Las Vegas in Winter

 Las Vegas used to be known for its buffets, but these days, it’s as popular as New York and LA for restaurant openings.

 If you love good food, you’ll find more than a few Michelin stars and 5-star ratings in town.
-From casual cafes to white tablecloth restaurants, from high-end buffets to food trucks, the city has a lot to offer to foodies.
+From casual cafes to white tablecloth restaurants, from high-end buffets to food trucks, the city offers a lot to foodies.

 And keep in mind that buffet prices go up on holidays.